 Oct.
 5 is remembered for a lot of firsts in NHL history.
 There were plenty of first goals by future hockey legends, first games by franchises playing in new cities and even the first-ever shootout.
-Plus, a pair of Hockey Hall of Famers are born on the same day.
+Plus, a pair of Hockey Hall of Famers were born on the same day.

 History Made in ‘83